vogonsorg/q2dos/readme.txt

   http://dk.toastednet.org/QDOS/GUSFIX.ZIP.
 * Make sure you are using the included CWSDPMI.EXE in your Q2 directory or you may get some issues with running out of memory.
+* To hear Ogg Vorbis tracks ingame, rip the Q2 CD's audio tracks (2-11) to track02-track11.ogg and put them in baseq2/music.
+For the mission pack audio tracks, rip the Ground Zero CD's audio tracks (2-11) to track12-track21.ogg.
+  Don't bother ripping the tracks from the Reckoning CD, as they're a mix of the tracks on the Q2 and Ground Zero CDs.
+Everything else will be taken care of internally.

 Follow neozeed @
 http://virtuallyfun.superglobalmegacorp.com/